When customers receive a survey by email, what’s the first thing they notice?

 3. Make the subject line clear

-Data shows that clear subject lines get a much better response rate – around an increase of 366% according to AWeber team’s case study, to be precise.
-That’s not hard to see why – the less confusing customers find the survey subject line, the more they’ll be likely to engage with it.
+Data shows that clear subject lines get a much better response rate – around an increase of 366% according to the AWeber team’s case study, to be precise.
+That’s not hard to see why – the less confusing customers find the survey subject line, the more likely they’ll be to engage with it.

 We actually have a few examples of unclear subject lines from our own research:

-- “Would you refer ACME to another dealer?” – “Refer” can be confusing for some people, especially customers who don’t speak English as a first language.
+• “Would you refer ACME to another dealer?” – “Refer” can be confusing for some people, especially customers who don’t speak English as a first language.
 “Recommend” is much clearer.

 “Hi [first name], how happy are you with our service?” is much clearer than “Hi [first name], are you satisfied?” or “Hi [first name], give us your input”, for example.

 Also, it’s a good practice to mention the name of the service/product/brand customers are surveyed about.
 It offers a better response rate because it instantly informs recipients who the survey is coming from.
-For instance, “[first name], would you recommend Retently to your friends?” is more engaging than “[first name], would you recommend us to your friends?”
+For instance, “[first name], would you recommend Retently to your friends?” is more engaging than “[first name], would you recommend us to your friends?

-Especially, since people tend to be over surveyed, branding the subject line is a win-win tip, as it approaches the recipient with something they are already familiar with.
+Especially since people tend to be over-surveyed, branding the subject line is a win-win tip, as it approaches the recipient with something they are already familiar with.

 4. Optimize the survey subject line and preview for mobile